 Are there scriptural verses or examples that are the basis for not (generally speaking) doing funerals for non-believers and/or former members, besides Jesus saying "Let the dead bury their own dead."

 The most pertinent passages would be those that are clustered about the so-called Great Commission (for example, Matthew 28:18-20, Mark 16:15-16, and Luke 24:46-47).
 Also very applicable are all passages calling us to love God and our neighbor (Matthew 22:37-39, Romans Romans 13:8-10).
-Assuming that the calling body has not spoken on this issue to Continued.

 By etymology the word “disciple” (in Greek as well as in English) means “student.”
 In the New Testament its connotations aren’t quite so academic as our word “student,” and so maybe “follower” would be a better translation.
 Jesus certainly had (and has!) many women among his “disciples” (Matthew 28:19, Acts 6:1, Acts 11:26, etc.).
-On Continued.

 Hello!
 Please explain how come sometimes we will stand for the readings during church service and other times we will not.
 Pastor says, "Out of respect for Jesus' words, please stand."
 But another reading will be from the Bible, etc. and we will not stand.
 Please explain.
 Thanks!

 Christian Worship: Manual, the “handbook” for our hymnal, explains: “The congregation stands for the reading of the Gospel.
 In the past soldiers put down their weapons and kings removed their crowns when the Gospel was read.
 Christ—his life, his words of law and gospel, his suffering, his death, his resurrection, his ascension, his assignment to his Church, his promise to return—is the center of the Gospel.
 The faithful have waited for this moment, this reading.
 They stand in reverence. ” (pp. 173-174)